-- Language that an officer may use deadly force as a last resort, in self defense ordefense of another person, only when the officer reasonably believes he or she, or another person, is in imminent danger of death or great bodily harm. - 5.1.2.2 A requirement that all sworn personnel receive a copy and demonstrate their understanding of the directive before being authorized to carry any firearm.
+Language that an officer may use deadly force only as a last resort when the officer reasonably believes that all other options have been exhausted or would be ineffective, and only to stop behavior that has caused or imminently threatens to cause death or great bodily harm to the officer or another person.

+A requirement that all sworn personnel receive training on the directive and demonstrate their understanding of the directive before being authorized to carry any firearm.